Dr Emma Cheatle (she/her)

 -

-After being educated and practicing as an architect in the UK, I gained a PhD in Architecture from the Bartlett, University College London, supervised by Prof Jane Rendell and Dr Penelope Haralambidou.
-My research received the 2014 RIBA President's Award for Outstanding PhD Thesis, and from it I published my first monograph, Part-Architecture: The Maison de Verre, Duchamp, Domesticity and Desire in 1930s Paris (Routledge) in 2017.
-I am the current Chair of AHRA (Architectural Humanities Research Association).
+I am a fully qualified UK architect and I have a PhD in Architecture (Bartlett, University College London, supervised by Profs Jane Rendell and Penelope Haralambidou) which was awarded the 2014 RIBA President's Award for Outstanding PhD Thesis.
+From 2015-18 I was postdoctoral research fellow in the Newcastle University Humanities Research Institute (NUHRI).
+In 2017, I published my first monograph, Part-Architecture: The Maison de Verre, Duchamp, Domesticity and Desire in 1930s Paris (Routledge).
+I am a member of the Society of Architectural Historians Great Britain (SAHGB) and the Architectural Humanities Research Association (AHRA).

-My research is interdisciplinary and aims to examine the political, cultural and social implications of architecture and urban space, particularly through questions of domesticity, care, gender, health (maternity, disability and early childhood), decoloniality, and common rights.
+My research is interdisciplinary and aims to examine the political, cultural and social implications of architecture and urban space, with a focus on questions of domesticity, care, gender, health (maternity and illness), decoloniality, and common rights.
 Committed to promoting architectural humanities as a vital discourse in architecture, I use innovative forms of history/theory and new forms of creative-critical writing which activate the personal and political.
-I am particularly interested in how autotheory and ethnographic writing uncover embodied yet critical understandings of spatial histories and contemporary conditions.
+I am particularly interested in how autotheory and ethnographic writing uncover embodied, critical understandings of spatial histories and contemporary conditions.

-My second monograph Lying in the Dark Room: Architectures of British Maternity (Routledge, 2023) examines the role of architecture and space in historic and contemporary constructions of the maternal body and maternity practices.
-From 2018–2022 I was part of the AHRC major project 'Wastes and Strays' where I was interested in walking as a common right.
-This is extended through research on walking and 'lines' in Sheffield, Cyprus and Australia which examines intersecting stories of ecology, coloniality and indigeneity.
+My second monograph Lying in the Dark Room: Architectures of British Maternity (Routledge, 2024) examines the role of architecture and space in historic and contemporary constructions of the maternal body and maternity practices.
+From 2018–2022 I was part of the AHRC Grant (£1M) 'Wastes and Strays' where I examined health and walking as common rights.
+My current research examines architectures and spaces of reprodcutive rights.

 - Qualifications